 |10 And thou shalt eat and be satisfied, and bless the LORD thy God for the good land which He hath given thee.|

 How many times we say this in Birkat ha-mazon ברכת המזון without thinking where had the text come from.
 In reality, we do have to stop and appreciate these ancient words.
-Life was mostly about not hungering thousands of years ago, and the possibility to be satisfied was not taken for granted by anyone.
+Life was mostly about not hungering thousands and even hundreds of years ago, and the possibility to be satisfied was not taken for granted by anyone.

 יב וְעַתָּה, יִשְׂרָאֵל–מָה יְהוָה אֱלֹהֶיךָ, שֹׁאֵל מֵעִמָּךְ: כִּי אִם-לְיִרְאָה אֶת-יְהוָה אֱלֹהֶיךָ לָלֶכֶת בְּכָל-דְּרָכָיו, וּלְאַהֲבָה אֹתוֹ, וְלַעֲבֹד אֶת-יְהוָה אֱלֹהֶיךָ, בְּכָל-לְבָבְךָ וּבְכָל-נַפְשֶׁךָ.